ZipCodeCore/GoodJavaBadJava/Projects/ATM/README.md

 # ATM

-there some thigns wrong in the code, can you fix it?
+there some things wrong in the code, can you fix it?

 `javac *.java`